 The Pros of Threading

-- Most people with sensitive skins prefer the threading technique.
+- Most people with sensitive skin prefer the threading technique.
 This is because it involves little to no contact with the actual skin.

 - Threading may feel milder than anti-aging creams around your eyes, which may cause skin irritation.